TylerDurden230/Random-Color/readme.md

 ## Single Color

-In this page you can randomly change background color, getting the corresponding hex code.
+In this page you can randomly change background color and get the corresponding hex code by copying it.
-You can copy it, save it for later and remove it.
+You can also save it for later and remove it to make space for other colors.

 ## Gradient